Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 \textbf{Conventional anharmonicity.} The ionic motion is determined by the Born-Oppenheimer potential, which is usually expanded up to second order in ionic displacements, leading to a parabolic harmonic potential well.
 However, in some materials or at high temperature, deviations from the harmonic model can not be neglected, and the parabolic potential landscape will be modified both in shape and in its equilibrium position.

 If anharmonicity cannot be addressed perturbatively, it becomes challenging to relinquish the benefits of treating phonons as well-defined quasiparticles.
 Several methods have already been developed to treat this complexity, based on molecular dynamics (MD)~\cite{car1985} (or path-integral MD if quantum effects in ionic motion are included~\cite{Ceperley1995}), or on a stochastic sampling of the potential energy surface.
-We compare these two approaches in our analysis of graphene's Raman frequencies and linewidths.
+We mostly focus on the latter in our analysis of graphene's Raman frequencies and linewidths.

 The Temperature Dependent Effective Potential (TDEP) method extracts interatomic force constants (IFCs) by fitting displacements and forces directly from molecular dynamics (MD) simulations~\cite{Knoop2024,Castellano2023,Hellman2011,Hellman2013,Hellman2013b} driven by forces from ab initio or Machine Learning (ML) calculations.
 This method intrinsically incorporates anharmonic effects both at the harmonic level, giving rise to an effective harmonic theory, and at higher orders (presently 3rd and 4th order IFCs), all of which are now explicitly temperature dependent.
-Direct sampling from MD allows for the system's canonical ensemble to be unrestricted in its functional form, meaning it can be applied even at very high temperatures where anharmonicity is large.
-Quantum effects can be added by performing path integral MD simulations to sample the temperature dependent dynamics.
-Some of us have recently shown that the TDEP method results in an exact solution of the \emph{static part} of the lattice dynamics, and therefore the exact static phonon frequencies~\cite{Castellano2023}.